kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 ## A short note about resources

 A model called `Comment` will map to a `/comments` API endpoint, which maps to a database table called `comments`.<br><br>A model called `Session` will map to a `/sessions` API endpoint.
-Even though you may not have a `sessions` database table, a session can still be thought of as a resource that is created or destroyed in your application, for instance, when a user logs in:
+Even though you may not have a `sessions` database table, a session can still be thought of as a *resource* that is created or destroyed in your application.
+For instance, when a user logs in:

 ```javascript
   Session.create({ username: "generaltzo", password: "chickens-23" })